Best Online Nursing Programs in South Dakota (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in South Dakota offers a flexible path to a high-demand career.
-South Dakota offers competitive entry-level wages, though median salaries are currently 8.6% below the national trend.
+South Dakota offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, South Dakota students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in South Dakota.